-Providing a truly global network of Baylor constituents who:

-- see their connection with Baylor and other Baylor constituents as meaningful - now or in the future, intend to work and live out their calling and career in an awareness of, communication with and participation in a global culture - find any number of ways to contribute to the growth of a network of global constituents Providing a link to the Baylor global family for students: - who work on campus to bring an awareness of global culture issues and opportunities - who desire to make connections with Baylor global constituents for: - o international education - o international internships - o international employment - o cross-cultural research - o information about international locations - o international ministry www.baylor.edu/network
+Baylor Global Network The Baylor Global Network provides a truly global network of Baylor constituents who: see their connection with Baylor and other Baylor constituents as meaningful; now or in the future, intend to work and live out their calling and career in an awareness of, communication with and participation in a global culture; and find any number of ways to contribute to the growth of a network of global constituents.
+The Baylor Global Network also provides a link to the Baylor global family for students who: work on campus to bring an awareness of global culture issues and opportunities; or desire to make connections with Baylor global constituents for international education, international internships, international employment, cross-cultural research, or international ministry.